phiresky/blog/posts/2022/sqlite-zstd.md

       uncompressed: 86
 ```

 This is a bit surprising: When data is selected randomly, the performance of sqlite-zstd is actually better than the uncompressed database.
-I'd assume this is because there's less data to read and thus the B-tree is smaller and more of the data is prefetched and cached by the operating system.
+I'd assume this is because there's less data to read and thus the B-tree is smaller and more of the data cached more quickly by the operating system.

 Note that the example database only has four dictionaries since I used a dict_chooser of `id/3000000`.
 With more different dictionaries, there would be more overhead because random access means sqlite-zstd probably has to load and parse all of them once.